-Interestingly, many banking customers did more than take a cursory look at their balance – 87,000 customers made a payment via online banking on the 25 December, while another 60,000 transferred some money to another account.
+Interestingly, many banking customers did more than take a cursory look at their balance – last year, the bank found that 87,000 customers had made a payment via online banking on Christmas Day alone, while another 60,000 transferred some money to another account.
+This year, a particularly notable finding is the rise in mobile person-to-person payments.

-The busiest times for logging in to online banking were between 11am and 12pm, and 9pm to 10pm.
+Even a simple balance check could be indicative of a wider trend: last year, the bank found that the busiest times for logging in to online banking were between 11am and 12pm, and 9pm to 10pm.
 The morning was particularly popular for moving money around, while the evening saw more customers logging on to take a look at how much money they had in their account.
-This suggests that the evening checks were made in order to plan Boxing Day sales spending.
+This suggests that the evening checks were made in order to plan Boxing Day sales spending, giving them an idea of how much they could splurge!

 If you haven't yet enjoyed the flexibility of online banking, perhaps it's time you jumped on the bandwagon!
 If your current bank provider doesn't yet have an online facility, search around for one who does.
 You can check out our best buys for inspiration.
 Remember, the Current Account Switch Service Guarantee means that your account can be transferred in just seven days, so it may not be as much of a hassle as you think.